MAlazhariy/MAlazhariy/README.md

 Classified AD application in Turkey.

-I was responsible for developing the app from scratch as well as improving the app interface.
+- I was responsible for developing the application from scratch in addition to designing the application interface design and improving the user experience.
+- Implementing a dynamic localization system according to the client's request, fetching language data and translations from the server, and this system was converted to a private package for easy use later in other projects.
+It was a challenge, especially on the ad publishing page with multi-language, with the feature of automatically translating the rest of the uncompleted content by handling it with Google Translate services.

 [<img src="https://upload.wikimedia.org/wikipedia/commons/3/3c/Download_on_the_App_Store_Badge.svg" alt="Get app" width="150"/>](https://apps.apple.com/us/app/bul-ve-al/id6504882474)
 [<img src="https://upload.wikimedia.org/wikipedia/commons/7/78/Google_Play_Store_badge_EN.svg" alt="Get app" width="150"/>](https://play.google.com/store/apps/details?id=tech.drasat.bulVeAl)